 ICE motorcycles are typically a uniform build.
 And while this is still the case for some electric motorcycles, a few bike brands are now switching gears.
 By using AI and big data, bikes are able to offer personalized riding experiences, unique to each individual.

 Damon has tackled this through Shift™, our adjustable ergonomics technology.
-Shift™ allows riders to switch between commuter and sport mode with four-point adjustability – all at a push of a button.
+Shift™ allows riders to adjust both their footpegs and handlebars while in motion – all at a push of a button.
 This works in tandem with Damon’s cloud data collection and unlimited capacity to update and learn your riding habits and style.
 As a result, every time you go for a ride or elect to use Shift™, AI and big data are learning and adjusting to you as a rider.
 This makes your motorcycle safer and smarter.

 As you can see, new transportation technology has the capability to tailor vehicles to each one of its owners.